Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 Southern Binyang Cave

-Southern Binyang Cave, firstly constructed in 500 by Emperor Xuanwu, later completed by prince Li Tai (620 — 652) to pray for Empress Zhangsun, the beloved queen of the Emperor Taizong of Tang.
+Southern Binyang Cave was first constructed in 500 by Emperor Xuanwu and later completed by Prince Li Tai (620 — 652) to pray for Empress Zhangsun, the beloved queen of Emperor Taizong of Tang.

-Buddha Statue of Longmen Grottoes, Photo from Official Site of Longmen Caves.
+Buddha Statue of Longmen Caves, Photo from Official Site of Longmen Caves.

 Vairocana Buddha